SecOpsPete/threat-hunting-scenarios/rdp-breach-hunt/README.md

 ### 🚩 Flag 8 – Archive File Created
 **MITRE Technique:** T1074.001 – Data Staged: Local Data Staging

+File creation logs are queried to spot sensitive data being staged.
+This captures the creation of backup_sync.zip as a precursor to exfiltration.

 **Finding:** Sensitive data staged into `backup_sync.zip` in AppData Temp directory.
 **KQL Query Used:**
 ````kql